 Depression is a mood disorder characterized by a continuous feeling of sadness, low self-esteem, loss of interest in daily activities for a longer period of time.
 It affects your ability to think, sense, behave and creates a feeling of being miserable and hopeless.
 Sometimes people with depression may have suicidal tendencies.
 Depression can affect a person's personal life, and general health to a large extent.

-Depression is a serious medical condition which can be very dangerous if not treated on time, but you don’t need to worry much as people who seek treatment for the depression observes significant improvements and lead a normal life.
+Depression is a serious medical condition that can be very dangerous if not treated on time, but you don’t need to worry much as people who seek treatment for the depression observes significant improvements and lead a normal life.

 The exact causes of depression are not known but there are a number of factors that could be responsible for depression such as: